ajventer/pyKAN/README.md

 3. Delete modules
 4. Upgrade modules
 5. PyQT GUI for graphical usage
-6. Ability to install incompatible mods, must be user activated.
-7. Manual install by link.
+6. Manual install by link.
 User can copy a download link and have the app download and install from within.
 User could add/edit mod information.